-Facilities include a Colonial Restaurant for lunches, snacks and drinks, a Plant Centre and quality Gift Shop.
-During 2015, Abbotsbury celebrated its 250th anniversary by installing a fabulous Burma Rope Bridge which has proved very popular with visitors.
-The garden illuminations at the end of October should not be missed.
-Check the website for details about all the special events taking place during 2017.
+Facilities include a Coffee Shop for lunches, snacks and drinks, a Plant Centre and quality Gift Shop.
+These facilities are accessible without entering the Gardens.
+The Gardens are open throughout the year only closing for the Christmas break.
+Check the website for details about all the special events taking place during 2023.

 Opening Times: Summer: 10am – 5pm last entry at 4pm.

 Winter (November – February) – 10.00am – 4pm or dusk, last entry 1 hour before.

 Admission Rates: Adults £12.50, Child £6.50.
 Book online.